A real chance to succeed

 Back in 2003, when Lisa first started at UNSW, there was just one First Nations student in the School of Medicine.

 “She was having a terrible time, the same as me: no money, no support from family,” she recalls.
-“It’s heart-breaking when you’ve got someone like that, who was just really suffering, like I was.”
+“It’s heart-breaking when you’ve got someone who was just really suffering, like I was.”

 Lisa shared her own and the student’s story at a Sorry Day event in 2004, using it to explain to her audience how generations of entrenched disadvantage manifest in the lives of young First Nations people now.
 That night, Lisa was approached by Ilona Lee, then President of the Board of Shalom College, a residential college on UNSW’s Kensington campus.
 Ilona wanted to know how the College could help.